teaching-data-science/intro2ml/chapters/chapter13.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter13-01-cod"> In this section, we discusses why our geometric fails in high-dimensional spaces and introduces the phenomenon of the curse of dimensionality. </a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter13-01-cod"> In this section, we discuss why our geometric intuition fails in high-dimensional spaces and introduce the phenomenon of the curse of dimensionality. </a>
   </p>
 </section>